Summer Camping Safety

 - Do not build the fire near the tent(s) or anything else flammable.

-- Never leave a fire unattended and ensure it is completely out before going to bed.
+- Never leave a fire unattended, and ensure it is ultimately out before going to bed.

 - Do not hike alone.
-Bring along a compass, water, snacks, a flashlight, and your cell phone if it operates in that area.
-The Red Cross recommends a minimum of four people hike into an unfamiliar remote area, because if one person gets hurt, one can stay with him/her while the other two go and get help.
+Bring a compass, water, snacks, a flashlight, and a cell phone if it operates in that area.
+The Red Cross recommends a minimum of four people hike into an unfamiliar remote area because if one person gets hurt, one can stay with him/her while the other two go and get help.